-Nauli in Padmasama demonstrated by Rishi.
+Nauli in Padmasama demonstrated by Tamara.
 Nauli is considerably more difficult to perform in sitting positions than in standing positions.

 While nauli is primarily a cleansing technique, it’s use within asana practice cannot be overlooked.
 While many Western yoga disciplines downplay, or even totally ignore nauli, advanced asana practitioners inevitably end up using nauli’s muscular actions within their practice anyway.
 For example, many yoga postures where one of the instructions is to “move the abdomen to the left [or right],” in order to align the chest with the leg, requires use of the same abdominal muscles used in the right and left side of nauli engagement.